countable-web/ops-manual/peopleops/COMMUNICATIONS_CHARTER.rst

 -  `Code reviews <../developers/GIT.html>`__.
-The benefits of Senior developers reviewing Junior developers' code is obvious I hope, but it's just as critical to provide feedback as a Jr dev because (1) you can learn much faster by reading others' code, and asking questions.
+The benefits of Senior developers reviewing Junior developers' code is obvious I hope, but it's just as critical to provide feedback as a Jr dev because:
+   (1) you can learn much faster by reading others' code, and asking questions.
    (2) your questions will help Sr devs make their work more understandable.
    (3) it motivates Sr devs to have someone learning from them and seeing their work in general.
    (4) you can help other Jr devs learn.
    (5) It forces you to understand our standards and apply them better if you have to measure other people's work against them (6) Sr devs still make of mistakes

 -  Peer reviews of UX and Art assets.
 Ask our team members to share XD links, screenshots your work on slack, and give them feedback in comments in XD, or right on Slack.

 -  When there's a new release, review the stage site for your product.

 -  Post a video of using a new product or UI, for the creator to see in that project channel.

 -  Just PM (Private Message) someone on slack with your thoughts.
 Ask questions, state exact observations, and say how you feel about them.
    (See below, Guidelines)

 -  Use the #thanks channel to show appreciation and gratitude.
 A ton of `evidence <https://www.health.harvard.edu/healthbeat/giving-thanks-can-make-you-happier>`__ suggests this makes you, the recipient, and the whole team happier.